FAQ

 Neck Massage Szechenyi Bath Budapest

 Can I book massages in advance?
 Yes, and as massages are subject to availability, booking massage therapies in advance is recommended.
 You can book your Szechenyi Bath and Gellert Spa massage in advance.
 Please note that we can only offer massage for bath guests (no drop-ins off the street).
+If your primary reason to visit the baths is to enjoy a relaxing massage in Budapest, or the massages were sold out at the thermal baths, we suggest one of the Mandala massage services in Budapest for their high quality and great reviews.

 Can I rent towels in the Thermal Baths?
 Kindly note that while towel rental is no longer available with standard bath tickets, in Szechenyi Bath, you can choose to upgrade to the Palm House (Dayspalm) package (which is, essentially, an add on service to a limited number of guests in the exclusive glass domed rooftop relaxation zone offering drinks, hammocks, sofas, plus towel and bath robe rental).
 Standard bath entries (including fast track tickets with cabin or locker), unfortunately, do not include a towel rental due to the changes in safety regulations as a direct consequence of the Covid pandemic.
-For the most green and affordable option, we suggest bringing a lightweight microfibre towel with you in a waterproof bag as an easy option to carry around while sightseeing in Budapest city, or, you can choose to purchase a towel on the spot as a keepsake.
-If you schedule the bath visit at the end of the day, from 4pm onwards, you can just head back to the accommodation (e.g. by taking the metro right next to Szechenyi Bath, or the tram by Gellert Bath or Rudas Bath without having to carry the wet towel/ bath kit around.
+For the most green and affordable option, we suggest bringing a lightweight microfibre towel with you in a waterproof bag as an easy option to carry around while sightseeing in Budapest city, or, you can choose to purchase a towel on the spot as a keepsake (subject to availability).

 Can I take photos in the spas?
 Generally speaking, taking pictures is not regulated, there are no photography permission rules, but there are privacy rules and also some guidelines.
 For instance, the general etiquette is to respect the privacy of others (allowing to take pictures of the building instead), while for general public photos the accepted public photo rules apply.
 For special media inquiries please send an email request.